henomis/lingoose/README.md

 # Overview
 **LinGoose** aims to be a complete framework for creating LLM apps. :robot: :gear:

-# Modules
+# Components
-**LinGoose** is composed of multiple modules, each one with its own purpose.
+**LinGoose** is composed of multiple components, each one with its own purpose.
 ## Prompt

 Please refer to the [examples directory](examples/prompt/) to see other examples.